 If you are not familiar with Wealthsimple, it is the most popular online wealth management platform in Canada.

-Wealthsimple Crypto is a simple and secure way to buy and sell Bitcoin and Ethereum right from your phone.
+Wealthsimple Crypto is a simple and secure way to buy and sell Bitcoin, Ethereum, and several other coins from your phone.
 Its UX is particularly optimized for beginners who are new to digital currency trading.

-After signing up for a Wealthsimple Crypto account and funding your account, you are able to trade cryptocurrency via the app in just a few clicks.
+After signing up for a Wealthsimple Crypto account and funding your account, you can trade cryptocurrency via the app in just a few clicks.

 Wealthsimple Crypto works like a broker.
 When you put in an order to purchase or sell crypto, they connect you to a market maker(s) who finds the best price available on the largest exchanges.

-- Trading fees: Spread on bid and ask prices; no hidden costs
+- Trading fees: Spread on buy and sell prices (1.5%-2%); no fees for withdrawals or deposits

 - App: Available on iOS and Android